Guidelines for the PowerPoint Support Forums

-How User to User support forums and newsgroups work
+How User to User support forums

-Support forums and newsgroups are the internet version of the old "infinite number of monkeys at an infinite number of typewriters" trick: Tell your problem to enough people and one of them is almost sure to have a solution.
+Support forums are the internet version of the old "infinite number of monkeys at an infinite number of typewriters" trick: Tell your problem to enough people and one of them is almost sure to have a solution.

 Forums put your message in front of thousands of people.
 All you have to do is type it once.

-And it gets better yet: Using Google Groups or the forum's search feature, you can search for answers that someone may already have posted instead of posting your question and waiting for a reply.
+And it gets better yet: Using Google or the forum's search feature, you can search for answers that someone may already have posted instead of posting your question and waiting for a reply.

 How to get help